 Use the data sheet to record your data and calculate percentages.

-The first step in taking action is to identify the criteria where gaps exist between expected and actual performance
+The first step to improving medical practice is to identify the criteria where gaps exist between expected and actual

-Once priority areas for change have been decided on, an action plan should be developed to implement any changes.
+Once a set of priorities for change have been decided on, an action plan should be developed to implement any changes.

 It may be useful to consider the following points when developing a plan for action (RNZCGP 2002).